mattwynne/adn/README.markdown

 [http://adn.heroku.com](http://adn.heroku.com)

+## How to Join

-Membership of the ADN is by invitation only.
+Membership of the ADN is currently by invitation only.

+If you'd like to join, speak to [one of the existing members](http://adn.heroku.com) and see whether they'll refer you.
+It will help if you've worked with them on a project in the past.

-If you've been invited to join the network, here's how to add your name to the website:
+If you've been invited to join the network, here's the preferred way to add your name to the website:

   * fork this repository
   * edit the file config/companies.json
   * send me a pull request

+We prefer it that way because the ADN is administered by volunteers and that's the method that's easiest for us.
+We do appreciate that not everyone will know how to use git and github and that this might feel a little daunting.

+We'd like to encourage you to indulge your curiosity and see if you can figure it out - it's honestly not that hard and can be lots of fun!
+If this doesn't feel like the right moment for that learning opportunity for you, don't worry.
+Just send us a quick email with a snippet of JSON for your entry and we'll take care of the rest.
+Have a look at the [config/companies.json](http://github.com/mattwynne/adn/raw/master/config/companies.json) file for examples.